0x1eef/read-quran.wasm/README.md

 # read_quran.rs

-read-quran.rs is a Rust library, and WebAssembly module that provides an interface for both querying and reading the holy book, The Qur'an.
+read_quran.rs is a Rust library, and WebAssembly module that provides an interface for both querying and reading the holy book, The Qur'an.
 The library is available as a WebAssembly module; that means it can be used from JavaScript in the web browser.